D2S03/Lainverse_Forum/README.md

 # LainVerse
-Lainverse is an imageboard that leverages OpenAI's ChatGPT for an enhanced user interaction.
-Lainverse functions like any other imageboard, with the ability to create posts with images, replies with images and added GPT functionality.
+Lainverse gives the user the ability to create posts with images, replies with images and added GPT functionality.

 ![Screenshot_2023-06-17_at_22 15 39](https://github.com/D2S03/LainVerse_imageBoard/assets/94651035/78ab339d-e26e-461f-87ee-a1f5a39dacdd)
 # Features: